Table of Contents

 Interconnected Operational Metrics And KPIs

-After we have provided specific KPIs from industries and functions, now we will focus on a holistic overview, and how they are interconnected into an overall operational process.
+After we have provided specific KPIs from industries and functions, we will now focus on a holistic overview and how they are interconnected into an overall operational process.
 Let's analyze this through examples.

 Marketing: Is my budget on track?